-Samburu, Shaba and Buffalo Springs National Reserves border one another in the dry landscape of North Central Kenya.
-Wildlife of note include elephant, giraffe, leopard, zebra, and ostriches.
+Samburu, Shaba, and Buffalo Springs National Reserves border one another in the dry landscape of North Central Kenya.
+Wildlife of note includes elephant, giraffe, leopard, zebra, and ostriches.
 The Samburu people live in this area.

-East Africa’s busiest port, Mombasa is a steamy, shabby and run down city.
-Film locations of note in or near the city include Fort Jesus, Old Town, Pembe Za Ndovu (Mombassa Tusks), Haller Park, Mombasa Marine National Park and Reserve, Nyali Beach, Bamburi Beach, Diani Beach, Shimba Hills National Reserve, and Nguuni Nature Sanctuary.
+East Africa’s busiest port, Mombasa is a steamy, shabby, and run-down city.
+Film locations of note in or near the town include Fort Jesus, Old Town, Pembe Za Ndovu (Mombassa Tusks), Haller Park, Mombasa Marine National Park, and Reserve, Nyali each, Bamburi Beach, Diani Beach, Shimba Hills National Reserve, and Nguni Nature Sanctuary.

-Lamu Island is an impressive film location known for its winding alleyways, historic mosques, Arab houses, and traditionla Dhows sailing around the area.
+Lamu Island is a crucial film location known for its winding alleyways, historic mosques, Arab houses, and traditional Dhows sailing around the area.
 Settlements of note include Lamu Town, Shela, Matondoni, and Kipungani.

 Kenya Film Location Permits

 Kenya Film License.
 A filming license must be obtained through a local, registered production service provider and issued by the Department of Film Services (DFS).
-The cost varies depending on the type of production and number of shoot days.
+The cost varies depending on the type of production and the number of shoot days.
 A film license can take anywhere from 1 to 3 days to process.
-Once this is processed our Kenyan fixer / service producer can go ahead and arrange all other permits.
+Once this is processed, our Kenyan fixer/service producer can go ahead and arrange all other permits.

 When To Shoot?

-Kenya sits on the equator so it’s never really too hot or too cold in Nairobi.
-The long rains come in March and April and the short rains come in October and November.
+Kenya sits on the equator, so it’s never really too hot or too cold in Nairobi.
+The long rains come in March and April, and the short rains begin in October and November.
 Best to avoid planning any shoot during the rainy season if the script is weather specific.
-The long rains can be very intense with power outages and travel delays common during that time.
+The long storms can be very intense, with power outages and travel delays common during that time.
 The Great Migration is best photographed in the late dry season when animals congregate around water sources.
-For monthly weather statistics please see.
+For monthly weather statistics, please see.